soundpress/RulesOfNYC/docs/c47/index.rst

    (4) Where an applicant provides evidence that they participate in the New York State Address Confidentiality Program (ACP) established by New York Executive Law § 108 for victims of domestic violence, the IDNYC Card will display either a P.O.
 Box associated with the applicable program or no address at all, depending on the applicant's preference.
 An applicant who participates in the ACP must still establish residency under this chapter.

    (5) Where an applicant is a college or university student who resides in housing affiliated with the school and receives mail at a central school-based location different from where the applicant resides, the IDNYC card will display the address where the applicant receives mail and the name of their school provided the applicant submits a Letter from a College or University Administrator as described in the table set forth in 68 RCNY § 6-06(c)(1).

+   (6) IDNYC Cards issued pursuant to 68 RCNY § 6-04(e) will not display a home address.